silnrsi/wstr/src/content/docs/topics/encoding/unicode-bidi-algorithm.md

     - A chapter/verse range such as those used in Biblical verse references is using a colon as a numerical separator rather than punctuation.
         - _Example:_ MATTHEW&#x00A0;6\<RTL\>:9&#x2011;13; as right-to-left text this would be displayed: 13&#x2011;9:6&#x00A0;WEHTTAM.
 Without the RLM it would be displayed: 13&#x2011;6:9&#x00A0;WEHTTAM.

 - To force punctuation to behave as if it were associated with a certain range of text.
-For instance, final punctuation on an embedded sentence would take on the direction of the top-level paragraph; to make it use the direction of the embedded sentence instead, an override (RLO or RLM) or embedding character (RLE/PDF) could be used.
+For instance, final punctuation on an embedded sentence would take on the direction of the top-level paragraph; to make it use the direction of the embedded sentence instead, an override (RLO/PDF or RLM) or embedding character (RLE/PDF) could be used.

-# Unicode Links
+# Unicode recommendations

+Most directional formatting characters, specifically:
+- U+061C: ARABIC LETTER MARK
+- U+200E: LEFT-TO-RIGHT MARK
+- U+200F: RIGHT-TO-LEFT MARK
+- U+202A: LEFT-TO-RIGHT EMBEDDING
+- U+202B: RIGHT-TO-LEFT EMBEDDING
+- U+202C: POP DIRECTIONAL FORMATTING
+- U+202D: LEFT-TO-RIGHT OVERRIDE
+- U+202E: RIGHT-TO-LEFT OVERRIDE

+have been in Unicode since version 1.1 of the standard.
+Starting with Unicode 6.3, four additional directional formatting characters were added:
+- U+2066: LEFT-TO-RIGHT ISOLATE
+- U+2067: RIGHT-TO-LEFT ISOLATE
+- U+2068: FIRST STRONG ISOLATE
+- U+2069: POP DIRECTIONAL ISOLATE

+UAX#9 has a number of recommendations about the use of these formatting characters.

+## Embedding vs Isolates

+Quoting [UAX#9: 2 Directional Formatting Characters][unicode-directional-formatting-characters]:

+> Although the term embedding is used for some explicit formatting characters, the text within the scope of the embedding formatting characters is not independent of the surrounding text.
+Characters within an embedding can affect the ordering of characters outside, and vice versa.
+>
+>Directional isolate characters were introduced in Unicode 6.3 after it became apparent that directional embeddings usually have too strong an effect on their surroundings and are thus unnecessarily difficult to use.
+The new characters were introduced instead of changing the behavior of the existing ones because doing so might have had an undesirable effect on those existing documents that do rely on the old behavior. **Nevertheless, the use of the directional isolates instead of embeddings is encouraged in new documents – once target platforms are known to support them.** _(emphasis added)_

+## Overrides

+Because of security concerns, **Unicode discourages use of direction overrides (LRO, RLO) wherever possible**; see [UAX#9: 2.2 Explicit Directional Overrides][unicode-direction-overrides].

+## Alternatives to direction control characters

+Adding explicit direction control characters to texts just to get the correct display essentially "dirties" the text in question.
+Further, some of the direction control characters essentially add state into stored text, making editing or excerpting text error-prone.

+Because of this, **Unicode encourages the use, wherever available, of markup-based protocols instead of explicit direction control characters**.
+A chart showing HTML5 and CSS3 markup equivalents of direction control characters can be found in [UAX#9: 2.7 Markup and Formatting Characters][unicode-direction-markup].

+# Additional resources

 - [Unicode Webinar on Bidirectional Text: Part 1, The Basics of Bidi][unicode-webinar-bidi-1] -- Presentation by Richard Ishida, Questions and Answers by Roozbeh Pournader and Richard Ishida